halimcan/Clustering_Project/README.md

 # Clustering_Project
-In this project, I applied PCA and hierarchical clustering to analyze crime data in US states.
-By employing PCA, I reduce dimensionality and interpret the principal components.
-With hierarchical clustering, I group states based on crime patterns.
+In this project, I use the "UsArrests" dataset to analyze crime data in US states.
+By applying PCA and hierarchical clustering techniques to the "UsArrests" dataset, I gain insights into crime patterns.
+PCA helps me reduce dimensionality and interpret the principal components, while hierarchical clustering groups states based on crime characteristics, providing valuable information to address crime effectively.